 These are the search terms your potential customers are typing into Google to learn more about your brand and business.

-Like a lot of other online digital channels, the “rules” to the game change regularly.
+Like a lot of other online digital channels, the “rules” of the game change regularly.
 What worked in SEO even a few years ago will no longer work today and can end up hurting your site.

 However, there are a few key fundamentals that stay pretty consistent over the years:

 - Site structure.
 How is your site structure organized?
-Is it easy for the search engines to crawl?
+Is it easy for search engines to crawl?

 - Keywords.
 What’s your website about?
 What keywords are the main focus?